Mithgol/fidorest/README.md

    * If several `FreqDir` lines are given in the configuration, they're processed in the order of appearance.
 For example, if the first of such directories contains a file with the name given in a file request, then that file is used instead of its namesakes from latter directories.
 (Files are treated as namesakes if their filenames after `.toLowerCase()` become equal to each other.)
    * Subdirectories of a given directory are not automatically processed (though you may add their own `FreqDir` lines to make their files available as well).
    * If the given path is invalid (i.e. the directory does not exist or is not accessible), it is silently ignored.
+   * Do not make your private key files available for file requests.

 ### Examples of external configuration files